debdattasarkar/DSA/9. Stack/(M) Print leaf nodes from preorder traversal of BST/README.md

 ---

-Let me know if you want the implementation tested in any specific format or system!

 You're absolutely right — the code you've provided is indeed correct **and efficient** for extracting **leaf nodes from a preorder traversal of a BST** *without explicitly building the tree*.